 Intermittent fasting is an umbrella term that refers to repeated periods of fasting that extend beyond the duration of a typical overnight fast.
-It encompasses multiple forms including alternate-day fasting, alternate-day modified fasting, the 5:2 diet, and time-restricted feeding.
+It encompasses three branches: alternate day fasting, periodic fasting, and time-restricted feeding (TRF).

-Alternate-day fasting rotates between days of complete fasting and ad libitum or unrestricted eating.
-Alternate-day modified fasting follows a similar pattern but “fasting” days feature an energy intake <25% of baseline energy needs.
-The 5:2 diet includes two days of severe energy restriction (400-600 kcal per day) and five days of ad libitum eating.
-Lastly, time-restricted feeding is an eating pattern that involves restricting food intake to a specific window of time and is typically defined by a fasting period ≥ 14-hours.
+Alternate-day fasting rotates between days of complete fasting and ad libitum (i.e., unrestricted) eating.
+Alternate-day modified fasting follows the same pattern but “fasting” days feature an energy intake <25% of baseline energy needs.

-Regardless of the specific intermittent fasting strategy in question, it appears to be on par with continuous energy restriction for weight loss, but there may be other benefits to utilizing an extended period of fasting on a consistent basis.
+Regardless of the specific version of intermittent fasting in question, it appears to be on par with continuous energy restriction for weight loss, but there may be other benefits to utilizing an extended period of fasting on a consistent basis.

-Interest in time-restricted feeding as a nutrition strategy originally emerged from rodent research.
+Interest in TRF as a dietary pattern originally emerged from rodent research.
 In these subjects, it has been demonstrated that limiting the feeding window to 8-9 hours, without reducing caloric intake, can mitigate the detrimental metabolic effects of a high-fat Western diet, even when it’s combined with sugary drinking water.

-While rodent models have consistently produced remarkable outcomes, the data on humans is a bit more sparse.
-Up until fairly recently, it was believed that any beneficial impact of intermittent fasting on health was simply a byproduct of weight loss.
-Multiple trials have now showcased that time-restricted feeding results in a subconscious decrease in energy consumption in humans.
+While rodent models have consistently produced remarkable outcomes, the data on humans is a bit more controversial.
+Up until fairly recently, it was believed that any beneficial impact of TRF on health was simply a byproduct of weight loss.
+Multiple trials have now showcased that TRF results in a subconscious decrease in energy consumption in humans.

-In a pilot study by Antoni and colleagues, subjects were assigned to a control or time-restricted feeding (TRF) group for a 10-week intervention period.
+In a pilot study by Antoni and colleagues, subjects were assigned to a control or TRF group for 10 weeks.
 In the TRF condition, subjects delayed their first energy intake of the day and advanced their last energy intake of the day by 1.5 hours each.
 In comparison to the control, it was found that TRF resulted in an average body fat reduction of 1.9%.

-Similarly, Gill and Panda had 8 individuals reduce their eating window from > 14-hours per day to a self-selected window of 10-12 hours per day for 16-weeks.
+Similarly, Gill and Panda had eight individuals reduce their eating window from > 14 hours per day to a self-selected window of 10-12 hours per day for 16 weeks.
 The subjects were also told to consistently follow this dietary pattern both during weekdays and weekends.
 On average, subjects reduced their eating duration by ~4.5 hours and lost 3.27 kg.
-Furthermore, it was reported that after 36-weeks, the participants maintained their weight loss and felt more energetic.
+Furthermore, it was reported that after 36 weeks, the participants maintained their weight loss and felt more energetic.

 In another study, obese subjects were instructed to eat ad libitum from 10 a.m. to 6 p.m. daily.
 During the 12-week trial, energy intake decreased by 341 ± 53 kcal/day and body weight decreased by ~3%.